goofy5752/goofy5752/README.md

 - 🪙 **Bug Fixes** – including the **TPoints bug** and **teleportation issues**.
 - ⚡ **And much more** – custom features and fixes to enhance servers.

-If you're interested in upgrading your Talisman Online experience, feel free to contact me.
+If you're interested in upgrading your Talisman Online experience, please don't hesitate to contact me.

 <br/>